frank-roesler/PixelSpectra/README.md

 # PixelSpectra
-This Matlab package computes the Dirichlet eigenvalues and eigenfunctions of domains defined through a pixelation.
+This Matlab package computes the Dirichlet eigenvalues and eigenfunctions of domains defined through by their characteristic function on a grid.
 The computation is done via Finite Element approximation on a uniform triangulation, according to a method studied in https://alexeistepa.github.io/rough_eig_preprint.pdf.
 The main building blocks of the routine are
-* ```build_mesh(h)``` computes the triangulation (of a filled Julia set) for a given mesh size ```h```;
+* ```build_mesh(h)``` computes the triangulation (of a filled Julia set by default) for a given mesh size ```h```;
 * ```refine_mesh(c4n,n4e)``` computes a refined mesh from a given triangulation ```(c4n,n4e)``` by splitting every triangle into 4 smaller ones;
 * ```compute_eigenfunctions.m``` computes the lowest eigenvalues and eigenfunctions for a given triangulation;
 * ```compute_lowest_eig.m``` computes a high-accuracy approximation of the lowest eigenvalue using the Rayleigh-Ritz method & gradient descent.